Bridging Source Code and Bytecode for Smart Contract Vulnerability Detection via Dual-Perspective Cross-Modal Distillation: Backgroud and Related work

 \subsection{Blockchain and Smart Contracts}

-Blockchain is a decentralized, append-only ledger technology designed to facilitate secure and verifiable transactions among untrusted parties \cite{nakamoto2008bitcoin}.
-Transactions are grouped into blocks, cryptographically linked, and distributed across a network of nodes, ensuring integrity and transparency.
-Among various blockchain platforms, Ethereum has gained widespread adoption by supporting smart contracts, which are self-executing programs deployed on the blockchain that automatically enforce the terms of an agreement \cite{buterin2013ethereum,lin2024crpwarner,guo2024smart}.
+Blockchain is a decentralized, append-only ledger that enables secure and verifiable transactions among untrusted parties \cite{nakamoto2008bitcoin}.
+Transactions are grouped into cryptographically linked blocks and distributed across network nodes to ensure integrity and transparency.
+Among blockchain platforms, Ethereum is widely adopted for its support of smart contracts—self-executing programs that enforce agreements automatically \cite{buterin2013ethereum,lin2024crpwarner,guo2024smart}.

-Smart contracts are typically written in domain-specific languages such as Solidity and compiled into low-level bytecode before being deployed on the Ethereum Virtual Machine (EVM).
-Once deployed, smart contracts operate deterministically, without further intervention from the contract creator.
-These programs are responsible for handling assets, enforcing protocols, and interacting with external entities.
-However, due to the immutable and autonomous nature of smart contracts, any embedded logic errors or vulnerabilities can have irreversible consequences \cite{grishchenko2018bkg2.1}.

-From a security analysis perspective, smart contracts present a unique set of challenges.
-First, they operate in a highly adversarial and permissionless environment, where attackers may exploit even minor logic flaws for significant financial gain.
-Second, the complexity of contract interactions—such as inter-contract calls, asynchronous execution, and state persistence—complicates static and dynamic analysis.
-Furthermore, the source code of many deployed contracts is not publicly available, restricting analysis to compiled bytecode, which lacks high-level semantic information \cite{chen2020bytecodeyes_sccodeno_argue}.
-These characteristics necessitate robust and scalable approaches for vulnerability detection that are effective even in source-absent scenarios.
+Smart contracts are typically written in languages such as Solidity and compiled into bytecode for execution on the Ethereum Virtual Machine (EVM).
+Once deployed, they operate deterministically without further intervention.
+However, their immutability means that any vulnerabilities or logic flaws can lead to irreversible consequences.
+From a security perspective, smart contracts face several challenges.
+They run in adversarial, permissionless environments where minor flaws can be exploited for financial gain.
+Their complexity—arising from inter-contract calls, asynchronous execution, and persistent state—hinders analysis.
+Moreover, many contracts lack publicly available source code, requiring analysis at the bytecode level with limited semantic information \cite{chen2020bytecodeyes_sccodeno_argue}.
+These issues call for robust and scalable vulnerability detection methods applicable even without source code.